mahfuzhasanreza/typescript-beginner-to-pro/README.md

 ```

 ## Type Alias
 - Type alias is a way to create a new name for an existing type.
-It is used to give a type a new name.

 - Type alias for Object
 Example:
 ```typescript